lucideus-repo/UnSAFE_Bank/README.md

 Welcome to UnSAFE Bank - Vulnerable Banking Suite

 ## About
-UnSAFE Bank is a core virtual banking suite designed with the aim to incorporate the novel attack scenarios such that newbie, developers, and security analysts can learn, hack and improvise their vulnerability assessment and penetration testing skills on Web, Android and iOS application.
+UnSAFE Bank is a core virtual banking suite designed with the aim to incorporate the cybersecurity risks and various test cases such that newbie, developers, and security analysts can learn, hack and improvise their vulnerability assessment and penetration testing skills on Web, Android and iOS application.

 ## Application Features
 It currently consists of the following functionalities: